coleifer/peewee/docs/peewee/playhouse.rst

 Shortcuts
 ---------

 This module contains helper functions for expressing things that would otherwise be somewhat verbose or cumbersome using peewee's APIs.
-This module also contains several field classes that implement additional logic like encryption and compression.
+There are also helpers for serializing models to dictionaries and vice-versa.

 .. py:function:: case(predicate, expression_tuples, default=None)